Overview of Banks in Luxembourg

 Banque Internationale à Luxembourg (BIL)

-Banque Internationale à Luxembourg (BIL) was established in 1856 and is the country’s oldest private banking group.
+Established in 1856, Banque Internationale à Luxembourg (BIL) is the country’s oldest private banking group.
 BIL offers retail, private, and corporate banking services.
-BIL’s long-term credit rating as per Moody’s is A3 (upper medium grade).
+It operates through a network of 38 branches and employs around 1,985 employees.

 After the merger of NMB Bank and Nationale Nederlanden, the combined entity became known as ING Bank Luxembourg.
 In 2003, Credit Europeen and ING Bank Luxembourg merged into ING Luxembourg.
 The bank provides retail, private banking, and corporate banking products and services.